HEERA ALAYA

 So, life remains status quo.

 Exactly.
 In Afghanistan, the wealthy city woman and her poor countryside counterpart have no power.
 In this entirely agricultural country, the power resides with the men.
 And though nearly 20 percent of the population lives in the city, that doesn’t mean they have power.
-Hardly five percent of women have power, and in rare cases, when a man is willing to listen to the woman, they are both educated.
+Hardly 5% of women have power, and in rare cases, when a man is willing to listen to a woman, they are both educated.

-I remember a time—as early as the 1980s—when Afghanistan had a fine reputation as a producer of high-quality dry fruits.
-How did agricultural choices move from fruit cultivation to opium production?
+I recall a time as early as the 1980s when Afghanistan had a commendable reputation for producing high-quality dried fruits.
+How did the country’s agricultural focus shift from fruit cultivation to opium production?

 What you say is true.
 Afghanistan is suffering because of the neighbouring countries—Russia, Iran and Pakistan.
 Though Islam forbids drugs, the demand for poppies, along with the encouragement of people around farmers, makes them overlook religious teachings (to grow poppies).

-In my film, Opium Brides, I document the poverty of Afghans (Poverty can make people do anything to feed their families.).
-And though with the arrival of NATO [The North Atlantic Treaty Organization] in 2001, billions of dollars have been spent on Afghanistan, it continues to produce 90% of opium in the world.
+In my film, Opium Brides, I document the poverty of Afghans (Poverty can make people do anything to feed their families).
+And though with the arrival of NATO [The North Atlantic Treaty Organisation] in 2001, billions of dollars have been spent on Afghanistan, it continues to produce 90% of opium in the world.

-What role does the Taliban (and the Islamic State) play in the billion-dollar opium industry?
+What role do the Taliban and the Islamic State play in the billion-dollar opium industry?

-Taliban specifies the amount of poppy that can be grown and the sum to be paid towards Zakat—a system where you give 10% of your earnings to the Mujahedeen or the poor.
+Taliban specifies the amount of poppy that can be grown and the sum to be paid towards Zakat, a system where you give 10% of your earnings to the Mujahedin or people experiencing poverty.

 What did you want the world to know about ISIS [Islamic State] through your documentation?

-By exposing ISIS in Afghanistan, I aimed to educate the world that ISIS is active and attempting to get footholds around the country.
+By exposing ISIS in Afghanistan, I aimed to educate the world that ISIS is active and attempting to gain a foothold in the country.
 I also wanted the Afghan government and their allies to realise that Afghanistan—which is surrounded by mountains—could become a haven for ISIS.
 Any terrorist group can live in these mountains for hundreds of years without being destroyed.

 How did you get to document ISIS with the children in the madrassa?